 About This Group

-Retriever Essentials provides three ways for students to access healthy food and other essential supplies free of charge: Food Zones, Save a Swipe, and Community Partnerships.
+Retriever Essentials provides three ways for the UMBC members to access healthy food and other essential supplies free of charge: Food Zones, Save-a-Swipe (meal cards for students), and Community Partnerships.

 © 2019 UMBC